Professor: Javier Pena

 Two of the main assignments in the course are team projects involving real data.
 These projects are simplifications of problems faced by practitioners.
 The first project is a bond portfolio construction for a pension fund.
 For the second project, several possible topics will be suggested.
 On the last day of classes some teams will present the highlights of their project in class.

-The main reference for the course will be: "Optimization Methods in Finance" 2nd edition by G. Cornuejols, J. Pena, and R. Tutuncu.
-A pdf copy of the relevant chapters of the book will be made available to the students
+Text: "Optimization Methods in Finance" 2nd edition by G. Cornuejols, J. Pena, and R. Tutuncu.